-9 Screened In Patio Ideas for Stylish and Functional Outdoor Living Spaces
+9 Screened In Patio Ideas For Stylish And Functional Outdoor Living Spaces

-A vaulted ceiling adds height and openness to a screened-in patio.
+A vaulted ceiling adds height and openness to a screened in patio.
 This design creates a spacious feel that makes the area more inviting.
 The extra height can improve air circulation and give the space a brighter atmosphere.

 Large screens are paired with the vaulted ceiling to maximize outdoor views.
 They allow plenty of natural light while keeping bugs and debris out.
 This combination helps people enjoy nature without losing comfort.